CAMP-eXplain-AI/Style-CheXplain/README.md

 # CheXplaining in Style: Counterfactual Explanations for Chest X-rays

-This repository is the official implementation of our [poster](https://github.com/CAMP-eXplain-AI/Style-CheXplain/blob/main/resources/Poster-%20CheXplaining%20in%20Style.pdf) for [XAI4CV workshop](https://xai4cv.github.io/workshop) at CVPR 2022.
+This repository is the official implementation of our [paper](https://arxiv.org/abs/2207.07553) accepted to the ICML 2022 Interpretable Machine Learning in Healthcare (IMLH) Workshop and also featured as a [poster](https://github.com/CAMP-eXplain-AI/Style-CheXplain/blob/main/resources/Poster-%20CheXplaining%20in%20Style.pdf) in the [XAI4CV workshop](https://xai4cv.github.io/workshop) at CVPR 2022.

 Our GAN-based method creates counterfactual explanations for chest X-rays, by manipulating specific latent directions in their latent space.